Ari-O-Alt/react_app_example1/README.md

 Media source: [Pexels](https://www.pexels.com/)<br/>
 Video: [SwissHumanity](https://www.pexels.com/@swisshumanity-1686058] on (Pexels)[https://www.pexels.com/)

-To run the project, clone it and use, depending on which package manager you use:
+To run the project, clone it and use, depending on which package manager you use:<br/>
 `npm start`<br/>
 `npm run start`<br/>
 `yarn start`<br/>